MicrosoftDocs/win32/desktop-src/NativeWiFi/wlan-profileschema-authencryption-security-element.md

-﻿---
+---
-Description: 'Specifies the authentication and encryption pair to be used for this profile.' ms.assetid: 'd7a69b82-3f04-49eb-80cc-675d5a0a559a'
+Description: Specifies the authentication and encryption pair to be used for this profile. ms.assetid: d7a69b82-3f04-49eb-80cc-675d5a0a559a
-title: 'authEncryption (security) Element'
+title: authEncryption (security) Element ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # authEncryption (security) Element